thevasudevgupta/gsoc-wav2vec2/readme.md

         .
         .

 Follow the above steps for all other data splits.
-You just need to change the `DATA_SPLIT` environment variable.
+You need to change the `DATA_SPLIT` environment variable.

 ### Model training

-Now since everything is installed and GCS buckets are configured, we just need to run one command to initiate training.
+Since you have installed everything and GCS buckets are configured, we need to run one command to initiate training.

-Note: Following commands assumes that you have exported `DATA_BUCKET_NAME` & `CKPT_BUCKET_NAME` environment variables already.
+Note: Following commands assume that you already have exported `DATA_BUCKET_NAME` & `CKPT_BUCKET_NAME` environment variables.

 The following command will fine-tune the wav2vec2 model on single/multiple GPUs or Colab/Kaggle TPUs: